MILVLG/mmnas/docs/dataset_setup.md

 ## VGD Setup

-The image features are extracted using the [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) strategy, with each image being represented as a fixed number (fixed 100) of 2048-D features.
-A visual genome(W/O reference images) pre-trained Faster-RCNN detector is used to extract features.
-We store the features for each image in a `.npz` file.
-You can prepare the visual features by yourself or download the extracted features from [OneDrive](https://awma1-my.sharepoint.com/:f:/g/personal/yuz_l0_tn/Ehz5A3Eif-JHhZTLhxs7vrEBrDbCEKBUDto4J57fA0GCDg?e=jkTLUy) and run the following commands:
+The image features for VGD task are also extracted using the [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) strategy, with each image being represented as a fixed number (k=100) of 2048-D features extracted from a pretrained Faster-RCNN model.
+For training the Faster RCNN model, we exclude the image that overlapped with the RefCOCO/RefCOCO+/RefCOCOg to avoid contamination of the visual grounding datasets.
+Similar to VQA, the features for each image are stored in a `.npz` file.
+We provide the extracted features on [OneDrive](https://awma1-my.sharepoint.com/:f:/g/personal/yuz_l0_tn/Ehz5A3Eif-JHhZTLhxs7vrEBrDbCEKBUDto4J57fA0GCDg?e=jkTLUy).
+After downloaded the zipped files, you can run the following commands to obtain the features in the right place.

 ```Bash
 $ cat vgd-bua-fix100.tar.gz* | tar xz
 $ mv vgd-bua-fix100 data/vgd/bua-r101-fix100
 ```

-Refs dataset{refcoco, refcoco+, recocog} can be downloaded from [here](https://github.com/lichengunc/refer), then conduct the preprocessing procedures as follows:
+The annotation files for RefCOCO, RefCOCO+, RefCOCOg can be downloaded from its original repository [here](https://github.com/lichengunc/refer).
+We provide the scripts as follows to preprocess them into our desired format:

 ```Bash
 $ python tools/ref_process.py